Parquet: Basketball courts

-One of the most famous parquet floors is the one used by the Boston Celtics of the NBA.
+One of the most famous parquet floors is that used by the Boston Celtics of the NBA.
 The original floor, which was installed at the Celtics' original home of Boston Arena in 1946, was moved intact to Boston Garden in 1952 and used there until the team moved to what was then known as FleetCenter in 1995, now known as TD Garden.
 The floor remained intact and in use until it was cut up and sold as souvenirs in 1999, after the 1998 demolition of Boston Garden.
 The Celtics today play on a parquet floor inside TD Garden that combines old and new sections.
-In 2018 the Celtics constructed a new parquet floor for use in their new Auerbach Center practice facility.
+In 2018, the Celtics constructed a new parquet floor for use in their new Auerbach Center practice facility.
 It is the only NBA court floor made from red oak; all others are made from rock maple.
+In 2023, the Celtics played on a traditional maple court at home for the first time during the 2023 NBA in-season tournament.
+The Celtics petitioned the NBA to include the parquet pattern on its in-season tournament court, but were denied.
+In the 2024 NBA Cup, however, the Celtics' parquet pattern was included on their tournament court design.

 Similar square-paneled parquet floors, albeit in maple, were made for the Orlando Magic, Minnesota Timberwolves, Denver Nuggets, and New Jersey Nets.
-Of the four, only the Magic continue to use a square-paneled parquet floor (starting in 1989 at the Orlando Arena, and moved to Amway Center in 2010).
+Of the four, only the Magic continue to use a square-paneled parquet floor, which was first used at the Orlando Arena in 1989 and later moved to Amway Center (now Kia Center) in 2010.
 The Nets debuted their parquet at the Meadowlands Arena in 1988, and continued to use the floor until 1997; the floor remained in use with the Seton Hall basketball team until 2007.
 The Nuggets used a parquet floor from 1990 to 1993 at the McNichols Sports Arena, while the Timberwolves played on a parquet floor from 1996 to 2008 at the Target Center.